Krule6/T6-Buried-Counters/README.md

 ## T6-Buried-Counters

-This repository includes scripts that track RNG events of the Buried Easter Egg Speedrun:
+GSC scripts that track RNG events of the Buried Easter Egg Speedrun:

   - [BofaCounter.gsc](https://github.com/Krule6/T6-Buried-Counters/blob/main/BofaCounter.gsc) – Tracks how many times the player has acquired both the Paralyzer and Time Bomb.